gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-MIPNetworkDiscoveryStatus.md

 # Get-MIPNetworkDiscoveryStatus

 ## SYNOPSIS
-Gets the current status of the Azure Information Protection network scan jobs configured in the Azure portal for your tenant.
+Gets the current status of the Network Discovery service.

 ## SYNTAX